Swetrix/swetrix/README.md

 Swetrix is open to pull-requests.
 Feel free to propose new features or submit bug requests via pull reuqests.\
 For severe security issues, please contact us at security@swetrix.com

+## Contributions
+Contributions are welcome!\
+You can also contribute translations on your [Crowdin](https://crowdin.com/project/swetrix) page.

 ## Contact

 You can contact us via email at contact@swetrix.com